Regulatory Compliance

 AHFA’s advocacy on this issue is focused on leveling the playing field so all manufacturers are held to the same standard of safety, while also ensuring that compliant products remain accessible to all consumers.

-A voluntary standard for clothing storage furniture stability was first adopted by ASTM International in 2000.
+The F2057 voluntary safety specification for clothing storage units was first adopted by ASTM International in 2000.
 AHFA participated in development of the standard and has served on the ASTM Furniture Safety Subcommittee ever since.
-The subcommittee, which includes manufacturers, parents, consumer advocates and regulators, constantly reviews new data, product trends and consumer trends and has updated the voluntary furniture stability standard five times since 2000.
+The subcommittee, which includes manufacturers, parents, consumer advocates and regulators, constantly reviews new data, product trends and consumer trends.
+The group has updated the voluntary furniture stability standard six times since 2000, with the most recent update specifically designed to align the standard’s performance tests with the requirements of the STURDY Act adopted by Congress and signed by President Biden December 29, 2022.

-While continuing to push for more rigorous testing within the voluntary standard, parents and consumer advocates also backed two separate initiatives for a mandatory standard that emerged around this same time.
-The first was legislation known as “STURDY” – the Stop Tip-overs of Risky, Unstable Dressers on Youth Act.
-It was first introduced in 2016, finally passed the House in 2019, but failed to advance in the Senate until 2022.
+The Stop Tip-overs of Risky, Unstable Dressers on Youth Act, or STURDY, was first introduced in 2016 but continuously met with legislative roadblocks.
+It finally passed the House in 2019, but failed to advance in the Senate until 2022.

-AHFA initially opposed STURDY because the early versions allowed CPSC to use a special “fast-track” rulemaking that gave other stakeholders – including AHFA and other industry representatives – little opportunity for input.
+AHFA initially opposed STURDY because the early versions allowed CPSC to use a special “fast-track” rulemaking that gave other stakeholders – including AHFA, child safety advocates and parents – little opportunity for input.

-Meanwhile, in 2017 CPSC issued an Advance Notice of Proposed Rulemaking.
-This second approach to a mandatory standard ensured AHFA would have the opportunity to review and comment on the proposed rule, and CPSC would be required to respond to those comments.
+Instead, AHFA supported CPSC when in 2017 it issued an Advance Notice of Proposed Rulemaking.
+This approach to a mandatory standard ensured AHFA would have the opportunity to review and comment on the proposed rule, and CPSC would be required to respond to those comments.
 Further, CPSC would be required to conduct a detailed cost/benefit analysis before adopting the safety standard.

-CPSC unveiled the details of its proposed rulemaking in July 2021.
-The agency had kept the data and technical research behind its rule under wraps for nearly four years.
-Working as quickly as possible to analyze the 1,100+ pages of background and findings, AHFA soon raised serious questions about the CPSC’s rule, especially pertaining to the novel performance test methods it proposed.
+CPSC didn’t unveil the details of its proposed rulemaking until July 2021.
+In fact, the agency kept the underlying fatality and injury data and technical research behind its rule under wraps for nearly four years, forcing AHFA to file a Freedom of Information Act request to obtain this important background data.
+The proposed final rule was 1,100 pages.
+After extensive analysis, AHFA raised serious questions, especially pertaining to the novel performance test methods it proposed.

-Despite receiving hundreds of pages of concerns, questions and objections from a variety of stakeholders, including AHFA, the agency made only minor modifications to the final rule and approved it in October 2022.
-It takes effect May 25, 2023.
+Despite receiving hundreds of pages of concerns, technical questions and objections from a variety of stakeholders, including AHFA, the agency made only minor modifications to the final rule and approved it in October 2022.
+It was published November 25, giving it a May 25, 2023 effective date.

 How STURDY, the NPR & F2057 Intersect

-In April 2021, before the CPSC rule was released, AHFA began working to find another pathway forward for a mandatory stability standard.
-A team of furniture engineers mostly from AHFA member companies met at a UL Solutions lab to develop a series of performance tests to meet the criteria outlined in STURDY.
+In April 2021, before the CPSC rule was released, AHFA began working to find another pathway forward for a strong mandatory stability standard.
+A team of furniture engineers from AHFA member companies met at a UL Solutions lab in Michigan to develop a series of performance tests to meet the criteria outlined in STURDY.

-After refining the test methods, AHFA presented them to the full ASTM F15.42 Furniture Safety Subcommittee in November 2021, reviewed them with Parents Against Tip-overs in early December and presented them directly to CPSC in mid-December.
-With all stakeholders in agreement that the proposed new tests met the performance requirements in STURDY, AHFA forwarded a three-step plan:
+After refining the test methods to ensure they were objective, repeatable and reproducible, AHFA presented them to the full ASTM F15.42 Furniture Safety Subcommittee in November 2021, reviewed them with Parents Against Tip-overs in early December and presented them directly to CPSC in mid-December.
+At this point, AHFA forwarded a three-step proposal:

 • Revise ASTM F2057 to incorporate the new stability tests.